kormax/apple-enhanced-contactless-polling/README.md

 # Apple Enhanced Contactless Polling (ECP)

 <p float="left">
  <img src="./assets/PN532.ECP.DEMO.webp" alt="![ECP Access Home with PN532]" width=250px>
  <img src="./assets/FLIPPER.ECP.DEMO.webp" alt="![ECP Transit Clipper with Flipper Zero]" width=250px>
 </p>

 # Overview

-Enhanced Contactless Polling/Protocol (ECP) is a proprietary extension to the ISO14443 (A/B) standard developed by Apple.
+Enhanced Contactless Polling/Protocol (ECP) is a proprietary extension to the ISO/IEC 14443 (A/B) standard developed by Apple.

 It defines a custom data frame that a reader transmits during the polling sequence, giving an end device contextual info about the reader field, allowing it to select an appropriate applet even before any communication starts.

 This extension:
 - Helps to make sure that end device will only start communication with the reader if it has something useful to do with it, avoiding error beeps and card clashing;
-- Increases privacy and security as it complicates scanning for all available passes on the device in one tap.
+- Increases privacy and security as it complicates brute force scanning for available passes on the device in a single tap.
 - Allows automatic usage of non ISO7816-compliant passes:
   * DESFire in native mode and on card-level instead of app-level;
   * Passes without application id: Mifare Plus, Ultralight, Classic etc.